XofEE/KZG-Marble-machine/README.md

 -A marble is detected by the sensor on average every 2.5s -It takes about 25s for a ball to complete the full course.
 -There are 42 marbles in the circuit in total, 30 of which are in the elevator.
+-The course measures more than 4m in total.
+-The longest obstacle is the DEFI maze which alone represents a quarter of the course.